stainlezzking/Twitter-ish-app/README.md

 ## UNCOMPLETED
-this is not yet to be completed
+this is project is not fully developed yet
  ### FEATURES LEFT
  * like
  * comment